Great Sandwich. Lousy Restrooms.

 For more information, please see the Restroom Cleaning Checklist and the Washrooms Inspection Checklist.

 One thought on “Great Sandwich.
-Lousy Washrooms.
+Lousy Restrooms.

 1. Is it possible to receive an executive summary or copy of the survey results for the survery mentioned in the article, “Great Sandwich.
 Lousy Washrooms.”